ggergo/enum/README.md

 $myEnum = MyEnum::createByValue($myValue);
 ```

-To use a cache per Enum abstractions to save memory and to speed up accessing constants and serving Enum instances.
+To use a cache per Enum abstraction to save memory and to speed up accessing constants and serving Enum instances.

 ## Example implementation
+Take a look at src/Mock/SimpleFruitEnum.php for a simple implementation.

-Take a look at src/Mock/FruitEnum.php
+Take a look at src/Mock/FruitEnum.php to see how to extend the functionality.

 ## Installing